inet-framework/inet/doc/src/users-guide/ch-network-nodes.rst

 Parametric Types
 ~~~~~~~~~~~~~~~~

-Another often used way of customization is parametric types, that is,
-the type of a submodule (or a channel) may be specified as a string
+Another often-used way of customization is parametric types, where the type of a submodule (or a channel) may be specified as a string
 parameter.
 Almost all submodules in the built-in node types have
 parametric types.
 For example, the :protocol:`TCP` protocol module is
-defined like this:
+defined as follows:

 .. code-block:: ned